scipy-conference/scipy_proceedings/papers/bergstra/paper.rst

 Our example concludes (Figure `4 <logreg4>`_) by using the functions ``train`` and ``predict`` to fit the logistic regression model.
-Our trivial data ``D`` is just four random vectors and labels.
+Our data ``D`` in this example is just four random vectors and labels.
-Still, repeatedly calling the ``train`` function (lines 27-28) fits our parameters to the data, such as it is.
+Repeatedly calling the ``train`` function (lines 27-28) fits our parameters to the data.
 Note that calling a Theano function is no different than calling a standard Python function: the graph transformations, optimizations, compilation and calling of efficient C-functions (whether targeted for the CPU or GPU) have all been done under the hood.
-The arguments and return values of these functions are NumPy ``ndarray`` objects that interoperate normally with other scientific python libraries and tools.
+The arguments and return values of these functions are NumPy ``ndarray`` objects that interoperate normally with other scientific Python libraries and tools.

 ..
 Finally, we print the state of the model
 .. parameters and show that the model accurately predicts the training labels.